 blondies, cupcakes, and breads.
 Cookies can be sold three to a bag or by the dozen, breads by the slice or the loaf.
 Cakes

 and pies are most profitable when sold whole.
-(Steer clear of pies, like lemon meringue, that can spoil if they sit out.)
+(Steer clear of pies that can spoil if they sit out, like lemon meringue.)

 If the sale is before a holiday, decorate goods with a theme.
-At Christmas, offer gingerbread houses (prebaked kits, $11 each, wilton.com) and peppermint bark, both of which will be snatched up by those in need of hostess gifts, says Lilly.
-Think of unusual treats, too (the recipes on page 54 are a good start).
+At Christmas, offer gingerbread houses (prebaked kits, $14 each, joann.com) and peppermint bark, both of which will be snatched up by those in need of hostess gifts.